d-flood/criticus/README.md

 7. Provide a simple way to view TEI XML transcriptions offline using the same styling as the [IGNTP online transcriptions](http://www.itseeweb.bham.ac.uk/epistulae/XML/igntp.xml).
 8. Provide an interface to conveniently edit the project configuration.
 This is how one chooses which witnesses to collate, and which witness should be the basetext.
 9. A simple graphical interface for the [open-cbgm](https://github.com/jjmccollum/open-cbgm-standalone) CLI application.
 This tool is windows only right now.
+10. Export the TEI XML output of the ITSEE Collation Editor to a Microsoft Word DOCX file suitable for print publication.

 ## Installation
 ### Windows standalone version